tomsysebastian9-6-1997/parking-lot-reservation/README.md

-# parking-lot-reservation
+# Parking Lot Reservation System

+## Description

 Design and implement a Parking Lot Reservation backend with REST API, using  Java + Spring Boot.
 The API should allow parking lot administrators to manage floors  and slots, and customers to reserve slots for specific time ranges without conflicts.

-# Parking Lot Reservation System

 ## Technologies

 - Spring Boot 3.x
 - Java 17
 - MySQL 8